KhinThiriSoe/NearestClinics/README.md

 What I've learned after thesis:
 - how FindMe Retrieval algorithm works
 - why Knowlegde-based Recommender Systems are useful
-- how to apply algrothim in android app
+- how to apply the algrothim in android app
 - how content provider works with sqlite database
 - how to measure performance of the app